De Villiers included in draft for South African T20 league

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

 Six South African and six overseas players were named as marquee players at a Cricket South Africa media briefing.
-Six teams will be competing for their services in a draft in Johannesburg on Wednesday.
+Six teams will be competing for their services in a draft here on Wednesday (tomorrow).

 England one-day captain Eoin Morgan and fellow England players Jason Roy and Dawid Malan will join West Indians Chris Gayle and Dwayne Bravo and Afghanistan leg-spinner Rashid Khan as the leading overseas players.